top of page

 STEP 2: Attend one of our timeline creation workshops

 In our TRC workshop, we will help you understand the nuances of your documents and teach you how to identify red flags or holes, audit your file, and create your timeline.
+Join USKRG's Facebook Group (private) if you wish to receive updates about any upcoming workshops.

-STEP 3: Create your Timeline
+STEP 5: Create your Timeline

 Your timeline, along with copies of your adoption paperwork, will be submitted to the TRC3 once the submission window is open.
+Please see this helpful video about how to create your timeline:

 Eight Key Adoption Documents to Look Out For